dunstall/wombat/log-cpp/README.md

 # Log Module

 ## Design
-Wombat should be heavily partitioned - with each partition (where each node may have many partitions) owns a log that is accessed by a single thread (the the underlying files are never directly accessed).
+Wombat should be heavily partitioned - each partition (where each node may have many partitions) owns a log that is accessed by a single thread.

 The log has no knowledge of the structure of the data but simply provides an interface with operations: